Logotype for Cathay Financial Holding Co Ltd

 IFRS 17 transition overview and impact

-• Earnings predictability and stability are enhanced under IFRS 17, especially for Cathay Life.
+• Earnings predictability and stability are enhanced under IFRS 17, especially for the life subsidiary.

-• Insurance liabilities now measured at current market discount rates; BEL at TWD 6.6 trillion and RA at TWD 60 billion.
+• Insurance liabilities are now measured at current market discount rates, with BEL at TWD 6.6 trillion and RA at TWD 60 billion.

-• Equity increased by over TWD 150 billion post-transition, supported by strong markets and lower US Treasury yields.
+• Equity increased by over TWD 150 billion since transition, supported by strong markets and lower U.S. Treasury yields.

-• Earnings now driven by CSM release and recurring spread, leading to more predictable and stable profitability.
+• Earnings are now driven by CSM release and recurring spread, making them more predictable and stable, with CSM release expected to grow at a 10% CAGR over five years.

 Partial view of Summaries dataset, powered by Quartr API